r1331/Real_Estate_Price_Prediction/README.md

-🏠 Real Estate Price Prediction
+# 🏡 Real Estate Price Prediction

-📌 Overview
+## 📌 Overview
-This project predicts real estate prices in Bangalore using machine learning.
-It uses property details such as location, square footage, number of bedrooms, and bathrooms to generate estimated prices.
+An end-to-end **machine learning project** that predicts **real estate prices in Bangalore** based on features like location, square footage, number of bedrooms, and bathrooms.
+The model is deployed using **Flask**, providing a simple and interactive web interface for users to input details and get price predictions instantly.

-🚀 Features
+## 🚀 Features
-✅ End-to-end ML pipeline – Data cleaning, feature engineering, and model training
+- ✅ **Data cleaning & preprocessing** – Handled outliers, missing values, and feature engineering
+- ✅ **Machine learning model** – Built a regression model using **scikit-learn**

-✅ Web app built with Flask – User-friendly interface for predictions
+- ✅ **Web deployment** – Flask app with an easy-to-use interface for real-time predictions

-✅ Interactive dashboard-like UI – Easy input for real-time results

-🛠️ Tech Stack
+## 🛠️ Tech Stack
-> Python (pandas, NumPy, scikit-learn)

-> Flask for backend

-> HTML, CSS, JS for UI
+- **Python** – Pandas, NumPy, scikit-learn, Matplotlib
+- **Flask** – For model deployment
+- **HTML/CSS/JS** – For frontend UI

+## 📂 Project Structure